Maria Antónia Almeida Santos: Political career

 Almeida Santos came relatively late to formal involvement in politics, not joining Socialist Youth, the youth arm of the PS, until she was 24.
 She served briefly as a deputy during the 8th legislature (1999–2002) and was then elected as deputy to the Assembly for the 10th legislature in 2005, as a representative of the Socialist Party.
-Until the 2011 election she represented Coimbra District, moving to represent Lisbon District in that year.
-From 2015 to 2019 she represented Guarda District before transferring to the Setúbal District for the 2019 Portuguese legislative election.
+Until the 2011 election she represented Coimbra, moving to represent Lisbon in that year.
+From 2015 to 2019 she represented Guarda before transferring to Setúbal for the 2019 Portuguese legislative election.
 In the January 2022 election, Almeida Santos was sixth on the PS list for Setúbal, with the party winning ten seats in the constituency and an overall majority nationwide.

 In the Assembly, Almeida Santos became chair of the Health Committee, which, under her tenure, has investigated issues such as euthanasia, abortion, and emergency contraception.
 She is a member of the national secretariat of the Socialist Party.